Can You Dry Scoop Creatine

 Risk Of Choking:

-We mentioned the “cinnamon challenge” earlier, and for those of you not aware, this is a viral trend where people attempt to swallow a heaped spoonful of dried powdered cinnamon without coughing or choking.
+We mentioned earlier the “cinnamon challenge,” and to anyone who doesn’t know, this is a viral trend in which people try to swallow a heaping spoonful of dried powdered cinnamon, without coughing or choking.

-The trend made for some very amusing videos, though of course people being people took it too far and began doing things like trying it with chili powder.
+This led to some super funny videos, though naturally, people being people, they took it too far and started things like trying it with chili powder.
+So what does this have to do with dry scooping supplements like creatine?

 Risk Of Being Sick:

-As disgusting as it sounds, another reason why you might want to reconsider dry scooping creatine is because it can lead to you being sick.
+As vile as it sounds, yet another reason you should think again about dry scooping creatine is because it may result in you getting sick.

 Should You Dry Scoop Creatine?

-To paraphrase the words of Jeff Goldblum’s Dr Ian Malcolm from Jurassic Park, people these days are so preoccupied with whether or not they can that they don’t stop to think if they should.
+Well, that’s completely your call.
+You can dry scoop creatine, but you don’t have to.
+Or, to paraphrase that great philosopher Jeff Goldblum’s Dr Ian Malcolm from Jurassic Park: humans are so busy wondering if they can that they don’t stop to think if they should.

 How To Dry Scoop Creatine If You Are Going To Do It?

-Every single one of you reading this article is an individual human being and as a result, you can think for yourselves and act for yourselves.
-You know that we aren’t fans of dry scooping creatine, but if you do it correctly the risks are reduced.
+Each one of you reads this article as a singular human being and as such, you can think for yourselves and act for yourselves.
+You know we are not fans of dry scooping creatine, but if you are doing it correctly the risks will be reduced.

-if you do insist on dry scooping creatine, we’d rather you did it safely.
-This is why we’ve compiled this list of tips to help you safely and effectively dry scoop creatine.
+if you’re going to insist on dry scooping creatine, we’d like you to do it safely.
+That’s why we’ve put together this list of pointers to help you dry scoop creatine safely and effectively.

 Take A Sip Of Water First

 No, drinking water is not cheating.
-If you do wish to dry scoop creatine, go ahead and take a sip of water first to moisten your mouth.
-The residual fluid in there should help the powder to go down.
+If, however, you do want to dry scoop creatine, make sure to take a sip of water first to make your mouth slightly moist.
+There is still some fluid in there that should be used to speed up the powder floating down.

 Do Not Inhale

-If you want to dry scoop creatine, you’d better get used to holding your breath.
-If you inhale and breathe in with a mouth full of dry powder you’re going to inhale the powder and start coughing and choking.
+If you want to do dry scoops of creatine, you’d best learn to hold your breath.
+If you try to inhale and take a breath with a mouthful of dry powder you’re just going to inhale the powder and start coughing and choking.”

 Use A Natural Creatine

-Some creatine is sold naturally and is essentially a simple white, flavorless powder.
-If you insist on dry scooping, this is the way to go.
-Avoid creatines with added flavourings or ingredients as these can be harder to swallow and may damage your teeth.
+Creatine is a naturally occurring substance and is sold as a simple white, flavorless powder.
+If you’re going to dry scoop, this is how to do it.
+Also, steer clear of creatines with added flavorings or ingredients as this can make it harder to swallow and may also erode your teeth.

 Dangers And Risks Of Dry Scooping Creatine:

 Can you dry scoop creatine?
-Yes, you can, and while it is largely a safe thing to do, with few advantages, there are also some risks to be wary of.
+Yes, you can, and it is mostly safe, with few benefits, but there are also some risks to avoid.
+The risks and potential dangers/side effects of dry scooping creatine are:

 Dental Damage